Greencore has agreed to sell its chilled soups and sauces factory to Compleat Food Group to clear the way for its Bakkavor merger early next year.

 The factory generated about £47m in the most recent financial year, representing about 1% of the revenues of the combined Greencore and Bakkavor group.

-Greencore CEO Dalton Philips said his team was collaborating closely with Bakkavor on integration planning ahead of bringing the businesses together in early 2026.
+Greencore CEO Dalton Philips said his team was collaborating closely with Bakkavor on integration planning ahead of bringing the businesses together in early 2026 once the factory sale is complete.

 For Compleat, the deal will help grow its roster of brands, which already includes The Real Soup Co.
 The business has bought several new companies this year including The Real Yorkshire Pudding Company and own-label supplier Freshpak.

-Greencore made the announcement alongside its annual results, where revenues grew 7.7% to £1.9bn in the year to 26 September.
+Greencore made the announcement alongside its annual results where it reported revenues up 7.7% to £1.9bn in the year to 26 September.
 This was driven by new business wins, volume growth, and inflation.

 In its food-to-go business, which includes sandwiches and salads and makes up 69% of the group’s revenue, sales grew 7.4% to £1.3bn.
 Sandwiches and sushi performed particularly strongly, Greencore said.